The Information Complexity of Learning Tasks, their Structure and their Distance: Empirical validation

 Besides these independent validations, we also report some additional experiments that illustrate the concepts introduced in this paper.
 In \Cref{fig:complexity-structure} (right), we plot the loss as a function of $\beta$.
-As predicted by \Cref{prop:worst-tradeoff}, the Lagrangian $C_\beta(\D; P,Q)$ exhibits sharp phase transitions at a critical value $\beta^*$, when the model transitions from fitting the dataset with a trivial uniform distribution to actually fitting the labels.
+As predicted by \Cref{prop:worst-tradeoff}, the Lagrangian $C_\beta(\D; P,Q)$ exhibits sharp ``phase transitions'' at a critical value $\beta^*$, when the model transitions from fitting the dataset with a trivial uniform distribution to actually fitting the labels.
 Regardless of their size, datasets of random labels transition around the same value $\beta^*$.
-The other datasets transition at an higher value, which depends on their complexity.
+The other datasets transition at a higher value, which depends on their complexity.
 For example, a complex dataset such a CIFAR-100 transitions at a much lower $\beta^*$ than a simple dataset such as MNIST.
 Notice that, in this experiment, the critical value for random labels is not $\beta^*=1$: This is because the complexity is computed using an uninformative prior (see \Cref{sec:complexity-measures}), and not the universal prior as in \Cref{prop:worst-tradeoff}.
+In \Cref{fig:complexity-structure} (left), as the complexity increases, we see that the total loss for different datasets drops to zero with different rates.
+This reflects the fact that MNIST, Fashion-MNIST, CIFAR-10, and CIFAR-100 are in increasing order of difficulty. \Cref{fig:complexity-structure-imagenet} illustrates the results of the same experiment on the (much larger) ImageNet dataset \cite{deng2009imagenet}.